standardgalactic/third-brain/_Notes/Caching in large scale applications.md

 - This involves keeping the data store (database) and the cache in sync
 - When scaling across multiple regions, maintaining consistency can be a challenge

+## Eviction policy
+- Once the cache is full, any requests to add items to the cache might cause existing items to be removed.
+This is called **cache eviction**

+### Types of cache eviction policies

 ## Mitigating [[Single point of failure]]
 - A single cache server represents a potential [[Single point of failure|single point of failure]]
 - So, multiple cache servers across different data centers is the recommended way